uchks/repo.me/README.md

 <center>
   <h1 align="center">Sidia (Based On Reposi3)</h1>
   <h4 align="center">A Sileo / Cydia repository template.
 This template contains samples on how you can easily make depiction pages without replicating your html pages.
-The pages are styled using [Bootsrap](http://getbootstrap.com/) which is really easy to use (for Cydia), and the Sileo pages are styled using JavaScript Object Notation.</h4>
+The pages are styled using <a href"https://getbootstrap.com">Bootstrap</a> which is really easy to use (for Cydia), and the Sileo pages are styled using JavaScript Object Notation.</h4>
   <h4 align="center">If you use web depictions / Reposi3, Sileo now converts web depictions to native depictions in realtime.
 It's because of this, I will stop iOS maintenance / support for Sidia. tvOS and macOS support remain.</h4>
 </center>